Site icon SEO Vendor

 While we believe search engines will likely remain with us, it’s difficult to assess the potential for marketing on LLM platforms without the valuable insights conducting experiments like this can bring.

-We decided on the local Las Vegas market, focusing solely on dentists in the area.
+From these projections, we decided on the local Las Vegas market, focusing solely on dentists in the area, as we predict it will likely be among the 20% of businesses impacted by 2029.

-By focusing on a localized service market, we believe we can more thoroughly assess the knowledge capabilities of ChatGPT.
+By focusing on a localized service market, we can also more thoroughly assess the knowledge capabilities of ChatGPT.
 This approach can show how millions of businesses might, in the future, view ChatGPT or similar LLMs as an opportunity to acquire new clients and customers.

 Prompt Variations